AuReMe/mpwt/README.rst

 Command Line and Python arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-mpwt can be used as a command line.
+mpwt can be used with the command line:

 .. code:: sh